 Where will you ride most often?

 Your choice of mountain bike type should match the terrain you plan to ride most often.
-So, if you’re a mountain biker that’s primarily riding smooth, twisty trails with minimal to moderate inclines, a hardtail or full-suspension trail or cross-country bike would be the best options for this type of riding.
+So, if you’re a mountain biker that’s primarily riding smooth, twisty trails with minimal to moderate inclines, a hardtail or full-suspension trail bike or cross country bike would be the best options for this type of riding.

 How else will you be using the bike?